Yunus0or1/Guidelines-How_TO/Django Basic Installation.md

 To install google translator open cmd and write : pip install googletrans and then write in code : from googletrans import Translator
 New versiong of google Translator : write on cmd -> pip install goslate To install nltk open cmd and write : pip install nltk ; open pythonShell write : >>import nltk >>nltk.download and select all to download.
 It will take several minutes.
-To install tensorflow

-    -install python 3.6.2 64-bit version
-    -run this command
-	: pip3 install --upgrade tensorflow
-	: pip3 install --upgrade tensorflow-gpu (it will become default tensorflow)	(May be visual C++ 2015 v3 update required) -install cuda 9.0.176 (9.1 is not currently stable for windows) -copy contents of cuDNN 9.0 to C:\Program Files\NVIDIA GPU Computing Toolkit